hpi-swa/sandblocks/README-active-expressions.md

 ## Source Code
 The relevant parts of the code are found in `packages/Sandblocks-ActiveExpressions.package`.
 In particular, the main UI element is the SBDisplayActiveExpression that is used inside a SBWatch whenever an active expression is observed.
 All classes in the `Sandblocks-ActiveExpression` have class comments to further explain their intent.

+In Sandblocks-Core, the classes relevant to code navigation are primarily the `SBMoveDecorator` and `SBCodeAccordion`.
+The `SBMorphExample` and `SBMorphExampleCase` are the projections supporting the morph examples.